Previously, on Handbook for Mortals:

 Ah, yes: confused notions of determinism.

 Something interesting about this novel, and particularly this chapter, is that there are so many plot-holes and under-explained events that it’s quite easy to read tinfoil-style theories into it.
-For example, the irregular but clearly intentional intervention of Destiny is weird and cheap if it’s literally just The Forces of the Universe trying to influence Zade, but if you theorize that what Zade thinks is destiny is actually a third magical party who is trying to manipulate Zade to act in certain ways.
+For example, the irregular but clearly intentional intervention of Destiny is weird and cheap if it’s literally just The Forces of the Universe trying to influence Zade, but you can theorize that what Zade thinks is destiny is actually a third magical party who is trying to manipulate Zade to act in certain ways.

 At least, that is my theory.
 I have no proof, but I’ve learned enough information after the fact, when this has happened before, that I’m fairly certain that my thoughts on the subject are correct.